plone/training/mastering-plone/views_3.rst

 * You created a nice listing, that can be called at any place in the website
 * You wrote your first fully grown BrowserView that combines a template, a class and a method in that class
 * You learned about portal_catalog, brains and how they are related to objects
-* You learned about Acquisition and how it can have unintended effects
+* You learned about acquisition and how it can have unintended effects
 * You extended the FTI of an existing content type to allow editors to configure the new view as default